 Staying Safe When Riding a Motorcycle

-Motorcycles can be dangerous, but they don’t have to be.
+Motorcycles carry risk, but they don’t have to be dangerous.
 Here are a few things that you can do to keep yourself safe:

 - Always wear a helmet and protective clothing.
 Not all states require a motorcycle helmet, but they are proven to save lives and reduce the risk of serious injuries.

 - Do not drink and drive.
-This goes for every driver, but it’s even more crucial for the motorcyclist because of the risks of that vehicle.
+This goes for every driver, but it’s even more crucial for the motorcyclist.

 - Don’t lane split.
 While it can be tempting in a traffic jam, lane splitting greatly increases your chance for an accident.

-At the end of the day, whether you’re in a car or on a motorcycle, nobody wants to be in an accident.
-Following these simple steps and being aware of the statistics can be the difference between a clean driving or biking record and a trip to the hospital.
-So stay safe, drive wise, and ride smart!
+Whether you’re in a car or on a motorcycle, nobody wants to be in an accident.
+However, being aware of these car vs. motorcycle accident statistics can be the difference between a clean driving or biking record, as well as a trip to the hospital.
+So stay safe, drive wise, and ride smart.